Angel-125/ServoController/GameData/WildBlueIndustries/ServoController/Readme.txt

 ---REVISION HISORY---

+1.2.0
+- Added sound effects for when you control the servos.
+- Added part highlighter to help you determine which GUI controls which servo.

+1.1.3
+- Joints auto-unlock when you run snapshots.
+- Joints have a lock/unlock indicator.

 1.1.2
 - Joints will be automatically locked if they're not moving and you have the Snapshot Manager window opened.